DIY Rain Barrel: How to Easily Conserve Water

 Turn the lid upside down and place a piece of scrap wood under the middle area.

 Once you have drilled through the lid, turn the lid over and use a small knife to cut away any burrs or plastic.
-This will keep any debris from getting caught to clog up the holes.
+This will keep any debris from getting caught which will clog up the holes.

 Next, use a small piece of mesh as a filter to keep any leaves from getting into the lid.
 I used a four-inch piece of metal mesh that I glued down to the lid.